AbsaOSS/hermes/README.md

 ## Info File Comparison

-[Autm][atum]'s (and it's derivatives) Info file comparison.
+[Atum][atum]'s (and it's derivatives) Info file comparison.
 Ran as part of the E2E Runner.
 Can be run as a plain old jar file.

 ### Running